HubTou/PNU/_demos/gorgon/README.md

 # gorgon
-Gorgon is our first example of Unix [filter](http://www.catb.org/jargon/html/F/filter.html).
+gorgon is our first example of Unix [filter](http://www.catb.org/jargon/html/F/filter.html).

 As [Eric S. Raymond](https://en.wikipedia.org/wiki/Eric_S._Raymonda) says in [The Jargon File](http://www.catb.org/jargon/html/index.html):
 >> \[a filter is] A program that processes an input data stream into an output data stream in some well-defined way, and does no I/O to anywhere else except possibly on error conditions;